GXDE-OS/gxde-os.github.io/en/install/install.md

 EFI Installation: You must create a partition formatted as vfat/fat32 with the mount point set to /boot/efi.
 The remaining space can be partitioned as needed.

 ## APT Repository Installation
-> For amd64, arm64, etc., where ISO installation images are available, it is recommended to use ISO installation.
+> For those with ISO installation images available, such as amd64 and arm64, it is recommended to use the ISO for installation.
+>
-> Currently supports amd64, arm64, mips64, and loong64, but loong64 has not been tested.
+> Currently supported architectures include amd64, arm64, mips64, loong64, and riscv64 (riscv64 has not been tested).
+>
+> amd64, arm64, and mips64 are supported for installation and use under Debian 12. loong64 is supported for installation and use under Debian Port and Loongnix25. riscv64 is supported for use under Debian Sid.
+Users of loong64 and riscv64 architectures **must add the internal testing repository**.
+>
+> (Debian Port system installation image for loong64: [https://cdimage.debian.org/cdimage/ports/tests/](https://cdimage.debian.org/cdimage/ports/tests/) )

 Download the deb file and install it from https://repo.gxde.org/gxde-os/bixie/g/gxde-source/ After installation, run: